Libochovice Castle

-The castle is under the management of National Heritage Institute, it was declared the National Cultural Heritage on 1 January 2002.
-The castle is not the main landmark of the town because it is only seen from the other side of the Ohře river.

-Libochovice Chateau also boasts with the collections of tapestries, glass and porcelain.
+Today the castle is owned by the state and offers guided tours.
+The castle boasts with the collections of tapestries, glass and porcelain.

-In 1787 Jan Evangelista Purkyně, a major Czech scientist and a scholar, was born in Libochovice.
+In 1787, Jan Evangelista Purkyně, a major Czech scientist and a scholar, was born in Libochovice Castle.

 History

-During the gothic times, there was a fortress at the place of recent chateau, and at the year 1550 was listed as deserted.
-At 1560 were the ruins rebuilt into a chateau.
+During the Gothic period, there was a fortress at the place of recent castle, and at the year 1550 was listed as deserted.
+In 1560, the ruins were rebuilt into a castle.

 In the 17th century, one hundred years after Libochovice was declared the town by Ferdinand I, there was a huge fire, which destroyed almost half of the town.
 However, it was not for the first time.
-The town underwent three fires altogether, during which also Libochovice chateau was severely damaged.
+The town underwent three fires altogether, during which also Libochovice Castle was severely damaged.